 When should I isolate?

-- if you have symptoms for COVID-19, isolate yourself at home and get tested for COVID-19.
+- If you have symptoms of COVID-19, isolate yourself at home and get tested for COVID-19.

 How long should isolation last?